 The Christian Yelich rookie cards released following his MLB debut with the Marlins in 2013.
 Because he got the call near the end of summer, Yelich's RC cards only arrived in the late-season 2013 baseball sets.
 All of these choices are documented below.

 Although he enjoyed some success with the Marlins, his breakout came following a trade to the Brewers in 2018.
-Nearly taking the Triple Crown, Yelich helped lead the Brewers to the NL Central Division title and to within one game of the 2018 World Series.
+Named the 2018 NL MVP after nearly taking the Triple Crown, Yelich helped lead the Brewers to the NL Central Division title and to within one game of the 2018 World Series.

 Christian Yelich Rookie Cards Checklist and Gallery